ForrestMccrosky/Zillow_Regression_Project/readme.md

 The zillow database had some null values and outliers.
 In order to prepare for explore these were addressed by being removed from the dataframe.
  - Outliers were addressed using standard deviation, anything outside the absolute value of 3 was dropped
  - Null values were also dropped because there were only 143 null values after column filtering.
 Which is a small percentage compared to the 38 thousand rowed dataframe
+ - A min max scalar was also applied to our X datasets after the target variable was seperated into Y's

 ## Explore